 Edgewater is on the edge of the water, literally.
 Edgewater’s main attractions are its lakefront beaches and urban park spaces.
 Located only seven miles north of the downtown area, Edgewater is just a short commute away for the young professional.
 The Ridge and the Windale are FLATS® buildings in Edgewater that are both located just a few blocks from Lake Michigan.
 Edgewater is also known for its variety of tasteful restaurants, low-key bars and pubs, and cozy coffee shops.

+Chicago is made up of 177 distinct neighborhoods.
+We hope we've helped you narrow down which one may be the right fit for you.
 Whether you’re looking for a neighborhood with great access to public transportation or one that is a hub for entertainment, you can find what you're looking for in Chicago.
 We are proud to call the above neighborhoods home to FLATS buildings and engage with each neighborhood by way of holding events and offering public lobby spaces.
 Attend one of our upcoming events to get a better feel for the area or request a tour of one of our buildings!